 “Filby” is work in progress.
 It uses the character of Filby from H.G.
 Wells’s story The Time Machine as a way of exploring the real and imaginary in Victorian visions of science and technology.

-– Ice on the Thames is an alternative opening that introduces the character of Filby
+– Ice on the Thames opening that introduces the character of Filby

 – The Anthropic Atlas first appeared in Wavelength, December 1992, p.8.